Halloween activities don’t have to be elaborate or expensive. There are dozens of simple and fun Halloween activities you can plan to do this year!

 Gone are the days of sending cards, so why not bring back the tradition by sending out a nontraditional Halloween card!
 Make it yourself, include a photo that you took, a Halloween poem, or simply just say hi!
 It will be sure to bring a smile to their face.

 28 | Go out for Halloween Donuts.

 If you don’t get donuts regularly you’ll learn that in October there are always some fun Halloween donuts to choose from.
-From orange & yellow sprinkles to full blown jack-0-lantern faces, picking up a dozen on a morning is a super fun and tasty treat for the family.
+From orange & yellow sprinkles to full-blown jack-0-lantern faces, picking up a dozen in the morning is a super fun and tasty treat for the family.

 29 | Have a Halloween hike & picnic.